Revise Our Public School System

 4. Learning about more significant, beneficial, and deeper things in school.

 The world is changing, and it is changing fast.
 We are moving into a new era.
 It is also not sunshine and rainbows like some people might assume it is, and there are definitely things that we as the general population need to be aware of.
 The news and media do not tell us everything that is going on behind the scenes, and as we continue into the future and technology advances, in school we should learn about important things that we are not told about anywhere else.
-Some of these topics include GMOs and chemicals in our food (healthy living and cooking could fall under this category), basic survival skills, how many things in nature can be used to cure illnesses, and being able to think critically in any situation.
+Some of these topics include GMOs and chemicals in our food (healthy living and cooking could fall under this category), basic survival skills, mental health and learning about ourselves, and being able to think critically in any situation.
 The dull and shallow concepts learnt in school do not get anyone very far in terms of actual life and reality.
 If one day a disaster happened, what would help us more: knowing how to find and prepare our own food, or knowing how to find the optimal value and zeros in the equation of the parabola f(x)=2.3x(5+0)-7?

 5. More freedom for teachers